 In collaboration with other leading insurers and reinsurers, we were actively involved in the development of these principles and were proud to be a founding signatory in 2012, the first in North America.
 We are committed to advancing these principles throughout our business and serving as a strong advocate for the principles within the broader insurance industry.

 Following the launch of the principles, our President and CEO sent a letter to our reinsurers encouraging them to join us in becoming signatories.
-To learn more about our progress in implementing these Principles please see our Annual Disclosure of Progress in our current sustainability report.
+To learn more about our progress in implementing these Principles please see our Annual Disclosure of Progress in our Integrated Annual Report appendices.